Malaria Causes, Symptoms and Treatment

 During the 1960s and 1970s, there was optimism that malaria could be eradicated.
 The 1980s and 1990s saw serious setbacks, such as the development of resistance to commonly used drugs and insecticides as well as the breakdown of control programmes and local primary health services, often in the context of regional political and economic collapse.
 Child deaths due to malaria doubled in sub-Saharan Africa in the 1990s and malaria re-emerged in Central Asia, Eastern Europe and previously clear areas of Southeast Asia.

-After a difficult period of economic recession in the late 2000s, political will to tackle malaria picked up in recent years, culminating in the redevelopment of the Roll Back Malaria Partnership (RBMP), a global partnership of countries committed to the eradication of malaria.
-To this end, the RBMP recently published Action and Investment to defeat Malaria 2016-2030 (AIM) - for a malaria-free world.
-This compliments the WHO Global Technical Strategy for Malaria 2016-2030.
+The Roll Back Malaria Partnership (RBMP) is a global partnership of countries committed to the eradication of malaria.
+To this end, the RBMP recently published Action and Investment to defeat Malaria 2016-2030 (AIM) - for a malaria-free world and this compliments the WHO Global Technical Strategy for Malaria 2016-2030 .

 Malaria is a parasitic disease caused by infection by species of the genus Plasmodium.